Feng Yi (Former Yan): Capturing Bohai

 After capturing Zhangwu (章武; in modern-day Pingshu, Hebei) and Hejian in 350, Murong Jun appointed Feng Yi to serve as Administrator of Hejian.
 In September that year, Murong Jun sent Feng Yi and Gao Kai (高開) to subjugate Wei's portion of Bohai commandery, which was defended by its Administrator, Pang Yue (逄約).
 As natives of Bohai, Feng and Pang had known each other when they were younger.
 After reaching Pang Yue's fortress, Feng Yi sent a messenger to Pang, stating his interest to converse as old friends.
 Pang trusted Feng and agreed to the proposal.
 The two then met outside on horseback and dismissed their escort riders.

 After a friendly conversation between the two, Feng revealed his thoughts to Pang, denouncing Wei and praising Yan.
 Feng offered Pang to switch sides, which left Pang visibly disappointed but unable to respond.
 Prior to this, Feng Yi had chosen a strong man named Zhang An (張安) as one of his escorts.
 Following the instructions given to him, as soon as Pang's expression changed, Zhang quickly rushed forward and snatched the reins of Pang Yue's horse.
 Zhang rode back to Feng Yi's camp with Pang pulled behind him.
-After Gao Kai arrived at Bohai, Pang's allies, Liu Zhun (劉准) and Feng Fang (封放; a younger cousin of Feng Yi) surrendered without a fight.
+After Gao Kai arrived at Bohai, Pang's allies, Liu Zhun (劉准) and Feng Fang (封放; a younger cousin or brother of Feng Yi) surrendered without a fight.
 Because he had fallen for Feng Yi's ploy, Murong Jun renamed Pang Yue to Pang Diao (逄釣, meaning 'fishhook').

 Fall of Ran Wei

 On May 17, 352, Feng Yi and Murong Ke attacked Ran Min and fought him at Ran Wei's Changlin Terrace (昌廉臺; west of modern-day Wuji County, Hebei).
-They defeated and captured him in battle, before sending him to Murong Jun (Jun later ordered his execution).
-In September, Wei's general in Lukou (魯口; in present-day Raoyang County, Hebei), Wang Wu (王午), declared himself King of Anguo, so Feng Yi, Murong Ke and Yang Wu marched against him.
+They defeated and captured him in battle, before sending him to Murong Jun.
+(Note: Jun later ordered his execution.)
+In September, Wei's general in Lukou (魯口; in present-day Raoyang County, Hebei), Wang Wu, declared himself King of Anguo, so Feng Yi, Murong Ke and Yang Wu marched against him.
 They later retreated after Wang Wu handed over Ran Min's son, Ran Cao (冉操) to them.
 A few days later, Ran Min's successor, his son Ran Zhi, surrendered Ye and himself to Yan, thus ending the Yan-Wei War.